YutingShang/For2Wasm/README.md

 * `-irDot` - output the IR tree in dot format and convert to png
 * `-astDot` - output the AST tree in dot format and convert to png
 * `-parseDot` - output the parse tree in dot format and convert to png
+* `-flowgraph` - output the flowgraph in dot format and convert to png

 **Maintenance**